 Knowledge of human cultures and the physical and natural world

 Civic knowledge and engagement – local and global

 Synthesis and advanced accomplishment across general and specialized studies.

-In addition to the learning outcomes established for the Communiversity Relations program, students will design outcomes of their own that tie their academic major to the program.
+In addition to the learning outcomes established for the Communiversity program, students will design outcomes of their own that tie their academic major to the program.
 This can be done in conjunction with their academic or faculty advisor.

 What is the workload expected to be for the interns?

 Participants in Communiversity 3 should expect to work an average of 9-10 hours per week throughout the fall2014 semester.
 At least two of those hours will be spent in group meetings.
 Interns will meet as a large group once a week to discuss topics related to community problem solving.
 Students should also anticipate at least one business meeting for their leadership team during the week, this should include their community partner.

 Students should also expect to do a community research trip during the course of the semester as a part of their internship experience.
 The trip will be within a 2 hour radius of the Clarion campus, and can more than likely be scheduled on a weekend.